How did this SHIT language become the de facto standard for ML shit? Fuck ython, fuck pip, fuck conda and everything that comes with it.

 actually every mutable type in python is just a wrapper around dicts, and almost all the immutable types you'll ever see are just the 4 built-ins (numbers, strings, tuples, frozen sets)

->3.3 ugly shitty typing syntax moron[moron]
+>3.3 ugly shitty typing syntax Black person[Black person]

-Stop capitalizing your variable names you moron
+Stop capitalizing your variable names you Black person

-from lib import gay_type wasn't that hard
+from lib import homosexual_type wasn't that hard

 >4.
 Libraries are shit